"San Bernardino alle Ossa", a place with a strong death connotation.

 Moreover, since 1768 CE, In the chapel to the right of the single nave, there has been a Baroque marble altar with an altarpiece depicting ‘Saint Mary Magdalene”.
 In the same chapel is the family tomb of some descendants, in the maternal line, of Christopher Columbus‘ descendants.
 As a dedication on the side frames of the altar, visible the family’s crests and the engraving of the motto “Colon gave the new world to Castile and Leon”.

-Today the building represents a fascinating example of an ossuary right in the city centre of Milan, hidden from crowds of unaware tourists.
+Today, the building of San Bernadino Alle Ossa represents a fascinating example of an ossuary right in the city centre of Milan, hidden from crowds of unaware tourists.